hackclub/hackclub/CONDUCT.md

 Hack Club's staff members may decide to escalate the level of penalty depending on the degree of violation respectively.

-Please understand that we will not restrict your ability to contact the [Code of Conduct working group](#working-group) under any circustance.
+Please understand that we will not restrict your ability to contact the [Code of Conduct working group](#working-group) under any circumstance.
 If you have any questions or concerns about our decision, please reach out to us directly.
-If your Slack account is under suspension, you should email us directly at [conduct@hackclub.com](mailto:conduct@hackclub.com).
+If your Slack account is under suspension, you should email us directly at conduct@hackclub.com.

 ## Working Group